submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

            fallthrough =====> proceed as usual if lighthouse can't resolve }
 ```
-If the entries highlighted above are missing, it means CoreDNS wasn't configured with lighthouse.
-It can be easily added by running `kubectl edit configmap coredns` and making the changes manually.
+If the entries highlighted above are missing, it means CoreDNS wasn't configured to enable Lighthouse.
+It can be enabled by running `kubectl edit configmap coredns` and making the changes manually.
 You may need to repeat this step on every cluster.

 ##### Check submariner-lighthouse-agent
-Next we check if `submariner-lighthouse-agent` is running correctly or not.
-Run `kubectl -n submariner-operator get pods submariner-lighthouse-agent` and check status of pods.
+Next we check if the `submariner-lighthouse-agent` is properly running.
+Run `kubectl -n submariner-operator get pods submariner-lighthouse-agent` and check the status of Pods.

-If status is error with `ImagePullBackOff`, run `kubectl -n submariner-operator describe deployment submariner-lighthouse-agent` and check if `Image` is set correctly to `quay.io/submariner/lighthouse-agent:<version>`.
-If it is and still getting the same error, raise an issue [here](https://github.com/submariner-io/lighthouse/issues) or ping us on the community slack channel.
+If the status indicates the `ImagePullBackOff` error, run `kubectl -n submariner-operator describe deployment submariner-lighthouse-agent` and check if `Image` is set correctly to `quay.io/submariner/lighthouse-agent:<version>`.
+If it is and the same error still occurs, raise an issue [here](https://github.com/submariner-io/lighthouse/issues) or ping us on the community slack channel.

-If status is just error, run `kubectl -n submariner-operator get pods` to get the pod name for lighthouse agent.
+If the status indicates any other error, run `kubectl -n submariner-operator get pods` to get the name of the `lighthouse-agent` Pod.
 Then run `kubectl -n submariner-operator logs <lighthouse-agent-pod-name>` to get the logs.
 See if there are any errors in the log.
-If yes, raise an [issue](https://github.com/submariner-io/lighthouse/issues) with log contents, or you can continue reading through document to troubleshoot this further.
+If yes, raise an [issue](https://github.com/submariner-io/lighthouse/issues) with the log contents, or you can continue reading through this guide to troubleshoot further.

-If there are no errors, grep the logs for service name that you're trying to query, we may need them later for raising an issue.
+If there are no errors, grep the log for the service name that you're trying to query as we may need the log entries later for raising an issue.

-##### Check multiclusterservice CRs
+##### Check Multiclusterservice resources
 If the steps above did not indicate an issue, next we check if the Multiclusterservice resources were properly created for the service you're trying to access.
 The format of a Multiclusterservice resources's name is as follows:

 `<service-name>-<service-namespace>-<cluster-id>`